TDGB02/Market-Making-and-Optimal-Inventory-Management/README.md

 # Optimal Market Making and Inventory Management

-This repository contains the work developed as part of our **first-year master's thesis** at Dauphine--PSL, under the supervision of Dr. Philippe Bergault (CEREMADE).
+This repository contains the work developed as part of our **first-year master's thesis** at Dauphine-PSL, under the supervision of Dr. Philippe Bergault (CEREMADE).

 ## Objectives